terramate-io/terramate-docs/cli/automation/gitlab-ci/index.md

 -->
 - [Pull Request Preview Workflow Blueprints](./preview-workflow.md)

-Please read the following sections to understand the details all those workflows have in common.
+Please read the following sections to understand the shared details among these workflows.

 ## Installing the necessary packages

-The workflows in these examples use the `google/cloud-sdk:alpine` docker image that is based on a minimal Alpine image and includes the `gcloud` packages.
+The workflows in these examples use the `google/cloud-sdk:alpine` docker image based on a minimal Alpine image and include the `gcloud` packages.

-In addition to installing Terraform and Terramate, a few other other packages are needed for the workflows to work.
+In addition to installing Terraform and Terramate, you need other packages for the workflows to work.

 ```yaml
 .setup: